 If you look at a stromatolite, you can see distinct layers.
 That’s because as sediment clung to the sticky surface of a group of cyanobacteria (what Trujillo calls a “mat” of bacteria), the bacteria couldn’t see the sunlight to photosynthesize.
 So they moved up a layer in order to get to the sun, and layer upon layer built up to create the structure that is left behind and ultimately fossilized.

-Whereas the T. rex, for example, lived between 83 and 66 billion years ago, stromatolites date back as far as 3.5 billion years ago.
+Whereas the T. rex, for example, lived between 83 and 66 million years ago, stromatolites date back as far as 3.5 billion years ago.
 They remained the dominant life on earth for 2 billion years.
 Fossil stromatolites are more commonly found in Precambrian sedimentary rocks than in younger rocks.